jmhutch/minecraft/docs/index.md

 - [ ] Events - make things do stuff
 - [ ] TileEntities - aka how to associate data with blocks
 - [ ] TileEntities with storage - see above, plus storage!
+- [ ] Networking - now that we have data, we need to sync it
 - [ ] Tools - sidestep into modelling tools and utils to prepare for...
 - [ ] Entities - that topic every other tutorial avoids!
 Models, Entities, Renderers, oh my!
 - [ ] Gui stuff - UIs for things.